 Colby Coombs '89

 After surviving the tragic accident that claimed Ritt Kellogg in 1992, Colby Coombs founded the Ritt Kellogg Fund in 1993 in cooperation with the Kellogg family and Ritt’s dear friends.
 Colby’s love for climbing and wilderness places led him to instruct courses for NOLS starting at age 19.
 He guided his first McKinley climb in 1993 for Alaska-Denali Guiding.
 Colby founded the Alaska Mountaineering School in 1996.
-Colby is also on the board of the American Mountain Guides Association.
-He is author of Denali: A Climber's Guide and Alaska: A Climber's Guide, both published by the Mountaineers Press.
-He lives in Talkeetna, Alaska with his wife Caitlin Palmer and their daughter.
+He is author of Denali: A Climber's Guide and Alaska: A Climber's Guide, both published by the Mountaineers Press, and frequently used by RKMF Expedition Grant applicants planning trips to Alaska.
+He lives in Talkeetna, Alaska with his wife Caitlin Palmer and their daughter, Lisle.

 Caitlin Palmer has been a Ritt Kellogg Fund Advisory Committee member since its inception.
 Caitlin has taught for a number of wilderness programs, universities, and guiding companies.
 Caitlin is a director and instructor for Alaska Mountaineering School, which she co-founded.
 She first summitted Denali on the 1994 Women's Breast Cancer Expedition.
 Caitlin's second love is pottery and gardening.
 She lives in Talkeetna, Alaska with her husband Colby Coombs and their daughter.